Depression is common and can be disabling.

-Many types of treatment exist to treat depression.
-People looking for care often have to try a number of different interventions before finding the one that works for them.
+Many types of treatment exist to treat depression, and no one treatment works for everyone.
+People looking for help often have to try several different treatments before finding the one that works for them, which can be a frustrating process that delays recovery.

-The Depression Clinical Research Program at Nova Scotia Health is looking to answer important questions about which treatments for depression work best for whom.
+The Depression Clinical Research Program at Nova Scotia Health is recruiting participants for studies designed to answer important questions about which treatments for depression work best for whom.

-We have several projects currently looking for participants in Nova Scotia.
-Click through the projects that are currently enrolling to find out if you might be eligible.
+The DCRP has several research projects currently recruiting in Nova Scotia.
+Click here to view projects that are currently enrolling to find out if you might be eligible.
 For more information, please contact the research team.
-There is no commitment to join once you reach out and you are free to withdraw at any time.
+There is no commitment to join once you reach out, and you are free to withdraw at any time.

 Select one of our studies to find out more, or sort by project type using the menu options above.